OmriBaso/DLLicous-MaliciousDLL/README.md

 2. Base64encode and Decode the NC binary inside the DLL and write the ` nc.exe `
 Inside the working directory of the DLL and launch the attack from there.
-Another new feature in mind is: having the base64 code of ` nc ` also inside the DLL instead of downloading it from the web or copying it from the SMB server.
+Another new feature in mind is: having the base64 code of ` nc.exe ` also inside the DLL instead of downloading it from the web or copying it from the SMB server.

 V2 will probably be released in the next month